samblam/StoryMode/cline_docs/progress.md

 - Sound profile creation and management
 - Basic survey response collection
 - Initial implementation of participant generation UI and API endpoints
-- Implemented search, filtering, and pagination on the Existing Participants tab in ParticipantManager.astro.
+- Implemented search, filtering, and pagination on the Existing Participants tab in ParticipantManager.astro
 - Implemented "Delete All" button on the Existing Participants tab in ParticipantManager.astro

-## What Works
+- Fixed participant deletion functionality (both individual and bulk delete)
+  - Fixed individual delete API endpoint to properly parse request body
-- Implemented the "Delete All" button functionality
+  - Fixed "Delete All" button with multiple event listeners and proper styling
+  - Improved error handling and user feedback

 ## What's Left to Build